 Notably across the world, current gasoline octane grades range widely from RON 80 to RON 110, or AKI 81 to 91 in the Americas.
-Several countries have two or more grades available on their markets, while a number of African countries have only one gasoline grade on their markets including Nigeria (RON 91), Libya (RON 95), etc. As of 2020-2021, Indonesia and Iraq have the highest number of gasoline grades on their markets with a total of six grades each.
-In addition, the countries of Kazakhstan, Peru and Russia have as many as five gasoline grades on each of their markets.
-Furthermore, countries such as China, Kyrgyzstan, Paraguay, Philippines and Turkey have four gasoline grades available on their markets.
-Over the past year, a couple of countries like Tajikistan and Ukraine have reduced their number of grades from four to three, due to the phase out of lower octane grades like RON 80 (see figure below).
+Several countries have two or more grades available on their markets, while a number of African countries have only one gasoline grade on their markets including Nigeria (RON 91), Libya (RON 95), etc. Currently, Indonesia has the highest number of gasoline grades in the world with a total of six grades.
+In addition, two countries of Peru and Russia have as many as five gasoline grades on each of their markets.
+Furthermore, five countries of China, Iraq, Kyrgyzstan, Paraguay and Philippines have at least four gasoline grades available on their markets.
+Over the past couple of years, countries like Kazakhstan, Tajikistan and Ukraine have reduced their number of grades from five/four to three, due to the phase out of lower octane grades like RON 80.

 Generally, it is observed across the world that regular grades have an octane rating ranging from RON 80 to RON 97 (or AKI 81 to 87), while premium grades have an octane rating ranging from RON 90 to RON 110 (or AKI 87 to 91).
 For example, the regular grade in Europe is often RON 95 while in the CIS, it ranges from RON 80 to 95.
 Regular grades often dominate the gasoline pool due to their cheaper price, and are thus more popular with consumers.

-Exceptions apply to the following nine countries, where their premium grade gasoline is found to be more popular than regular grade gasoline: Brunei, Dominican Republic, El Salvador, Jamaica, Nicaragua, Oman, Panama, Qatar and Thailand.
+Exceptions apply to the following nine countries, where their premium grade gasoline is found to be more popular than regular grade gasoline: Brunei, Dominican Republic, Honduras, Jamaica, Nicaragua, Oman, Panama, Qatar and Thailand.

 Lower Octane Gasoline Grades